Goldie Ghamari: Legal misconduct

 Ghamari received her law licence in 2013 but had eight "administrative" suspensions between June 2017 and July 2019 for issues such as failure to pay annual fees or file annual reports.

-In January 2019, one of Ghamari's former clients pursued an investigation with the Law Society of Ontario for failing to take action on his complaint, which he said caused him to lose an investment in his restaurant business.
-Ghamari informed the Law Society of Ontario that she cut off communication with her client based on unsubstantiated rumours that he had ties in the past to a group designated by the federal government as a terrorist organization, an allegation not confirmed anywhere in the tribunal's ruling.

 In its March 30, 2021, decision, the tribunal ruled that Ghamari, who had by then become the Progressive Conservative MPP for Carleton, had failed to co-operate with a professional conduct investigation and that this failure itself amounted to professional misconduct.
 The panel found that she had repeatedly ignored or only partially complied with requests for information and documents, including her call and text logs with the complainant over a six-month period, and described her approach as "utterly stonewalling" the investigation.
 Ghamari told the tribunal that she had been experiencing mental health challenges following an unexpected divorce and was concerned about the political consequences of disclosing her records; she said she was willing to share details in camera.
 The Law Society suspended her licence to practise law until she complied with the outstanding disclosure orders.

 Allegations, according to the Law Society's draft order and sworn affidavits, cited that a former client had filed a complaint alleging that he had paid her a retainer in 2017 to help him pursue a real estate-related claim.
-The client argued she did not fulfil the terms of the retainer.

-Ghamari maintained her refusal to provide certain information citing a PC Party confidentiality pact, despite there being no evidence presented prior to or during the hearing by Ghamari or her duty counsel to suggest the PC Party's confidentiality agreement would override a lawyer's obligation to disclose the requested information under the Law Society Act.
+Ghamari maintained her refusal to provide certain information citing a PC Party confidentiality pact.